animesh-garg/jekyll-website/src/research/index.md

 layout: default
 ---

-<br>I am interested in problems at the intersection of optimization, machine learning and robotics design.
+I am interested in problems at the intersection of optimization, machine learning and robotics design.
 I study the interaction of data-driven **Learning for autonomy** and **Design for automation** for human skill-augmentation and decision support.

 I work on enabling autonomous systems to learn from imprecise information for performing a range of tasks with independence and flexibility.
 My work employs and contributes to techniques in *non-convex, discrete optimization*, *design* and *deep representation learning*.